 How to deal with joint debt after a separation

 Having a joint account with a partner can be helpful for paying shared bills and rent, and some people may find it makes managing money easier.
 But there are drawbacks to having a joint account, especially if you and your partner separate.
 Sorting out joint debt after separation can be tricky, especially when it’s going along with a difficult split or divorce proceedings.

-Currently, half of all Brits in a relationship have a joint bank account.
-However, 47% of those people feel like they were not given the right guidance or advice on what would happen to their account if they were to separate.
+According to our research from July 2021, 47% of people with a joint bank account felt like they were not given the right guidance or advice on what would happen to their account if they were to separate.

 You might not realise that having a joint account can have an impact on your individual finances.
-But if you take out credit under a joint account, both people on the account could be liable for any money owed.
+But if you take out credit under a joint account, all people on the account could be liable for any money owed.
 In fact, 45% of people we surveyed said that when they separated from a partner, paying off debts their partner had accrued was the most stressful part of the financial separation.

-This can cause even more stress if your partner’s debts become unmanageable, or even worse, if they eventually become problem debt.
+This can cause even more stress if your joint debts become unmanageable, or even worse, if they eventually become problem debt.
 That’s why recognising if a debt is yours is an important step in getting your finances sorted – read our guide on why you may be liable for a debt for more information.

 Another potentially stressful element of financial separation is the impact it could have on your credit score.
-31% of people we surveyed said that having their own credit score impacted by their partner’s behaviour was one of the most difficult parts of a financial separation.
+31% of people we surveyed said that having their own credit score impacted by their partner’s behaviour was one of the most difficult parts of financial separation.

 We’ve written before on how to speak to a loved one about debt, but it can be difficult to talk about financial problems with someone you care about.
 Even if you live with someone and share everything, finances and money issues are some of the most difficult things to talk about.